 $L$5:$M$8 is the table array,

-2 is column index number and
+2 is the column index number and

 FALSE is a range lookup for an exact match.

-Then we need to press ENTER and use Fill Handle to copy the formula in the cells below.
+Then we need to press ENTER and use the Fill Handle to copy the formula in the cells below.

 We can see the debit or credit type for each category.

-Read More: How to Make Balance Sheet Format in Excel for Individual
+Read More: How to Create Common Size Balance Sheet in Excel

 Step 3: Provide Input into Fields